devpin95/MeshGenerator/README.md

         }
     }

-where *dim* is the dimensions of the height map, *mincon* and *maxcon* are the minimum and maximum value of the intermediate map.
+where
+- `dim` - dimensions of the height map
+- `mincon` - minimum value in the intermediate map
+- `maxcon` - maximum value in the intermediate map

 It is important to note that we need to normalize the intermediate values before we do the horizontal pass.
 We define the normal as the sum of all the elements in the kernel